Talk to Me About Intermittent Fasting (IF)

 Addressing the quality of your diet is crucial before venturing into fasting.

-To learn more about cleaning up your diet and regulating blood sugar levels by implementing the ketogenic diet.
+To learn more about cleaning up your diet and regulating blood sugar levels check out out my Keto Diet Masterclass.

-And because fat fuels us, protects us and perpetuates us— it has become really good at hanging onto itself— even when we’re in a state of ketosis (fat-burning).
+Believe it or not, fat is actually an organ within the endocrine system.
+It’s designed to fuel and protect us.
+Therefore, it has become really good at hanging onto itself— even when in a state of ketosis (fat-burning).

-When paired with the ketogenic diet, intermittent fasting helps prompt you into ketosis and works to keep you there.
+When paired with the ketogenic diet, intermittent fasting helps prompt the body into ketosis and works to keep it there.
 Once your body has shifted into fat-burning mode, it will be easier for you to fast for up to 18 hours and still feel satiated.
 And once you’re fasting with ease, your cravings for sugar will slowly dissipate and managing your weight will be MUCH easier!

 I’d love to hear all about your journey with intermittent fasting.
 Feel free to share your story in the comments below.